Trapping and Ground-State Cooling of a Single H$_2^+$: loading procedure

 \section{\HtwopBe loading procedure}

 \Htwop is produced by electron-impact ionization of \Htwo from rest gas.
 A commercial cathode (Kimball ES-042 Tantalum Disc Cathode) combined with custom parts for electron extraction and beam collimation creates an electron beam with an energy of \SI{285}{\electronvolt} and an emission current of \SIrange[range-units = single]{10}{40}{\micro\ampere}.
 To switch the electron-impact ionization on and off, we control the current in the magnetic field coils that provide the quantization field.
 When the coils are turned on, we do not observe ionization of background gas, indicating that most of the electrons are deflected away from the trap.
 During the electron-bombardment, we turn on the \Be pre-cooling laser (see Sec.~\ref{appendix_Be_control} for details) to sympathetically cool hot dark ions.
 When a dark ion crystallizes, it shifts the \Be ion position by $\approx \SI{4.5}{\micro\meter}$, which is recognized by a script that traces the ion's position in real-time from camera images.
+Several experiments that co-trap a single cooling ion and a dark ion have observed crystallization times after ionization on the order of minutes and longer \cite{2015Guggemos,2019Meir}.
+We have not observed crystallization of dark ions after the electron beam was turned off, which, on the contrary, suggests that the time between ionization and crystallization in our apparatus is on the order of seconds.

 During \Htwop loading, the electron bombardment also leads to ionization and loading of other ion species from background gas.
 The motional mode spectrum of the mixed species ion pair is dependent on the mass and charge of the trapped ions, which allows to distinguish between different ion pairs by probing the axial motional sidebands, see main text for an example.
 We have observed co-trapping of dark ions with mass \SI{2}{\atomicmassunit} (\HtwopNoSpace), \SI{3}{\atomicmassunit} (\HthreepNoSpace), \SI{4}{\atomicmassunit} (\HepNoSpace) and heavier ions $\approx 14-\SI{20}{\atomicmassunit}$ (assuming singly-charged cations).
 The loading is dominated by \HepNoSpace, indicating that the He partial pressure is elevated following a test of the leak valve, see Sec.~\ref{appendix_apparatus}.